grasshopper1/Opinion/README.md

 #### Usage

-First of all.
-Be aware that this gem is known broken in production-mode.
+This gem is used to obtain opinions of users of a rails application.

 ##### Configuring Opinion